10 Most Sustainable Wineries in Napa

 With such an extensive reach in Napa Valley—Pine Ridge Vineyards has invested in 160 acres of estate vineyards since its founding in 1978—the winery feels responsible as stewards of the land.

-The in-house Green Team is committed to preserving the ecosystem not just of their vineyards but of the entire region and is demonstrated by their Napa Green certification.
+The in-house Green Team is committed to preserving the ecosystem not just of their vineyards but of the entire region, as demonstrated by their Napa Green certification.
 They follow Fish Friendly Farming practices, recapture rain water, reduce erosion by winterizing vineyards, and in the summer dry season, their vineyard roads are wetted down with organic wetting agents to control road dust.
 They also set their lights on a timer, use drip irrigation and 89% of their material is recycled or diverted from landfills.

 Hall Wines